 \subsection{Fine structure constant corrected by GUP}

-It is known that the limit to simultaneous measurement accuracy between the position and momentum, for instance, is predicted by the HUP, although there is no restriction for measuring the particle's position.
+It is known that the limit to simultaneous measurement accuracy between the position and momentum, for instance, is predicted by the HUP, although there is no restriction for measuring the particle position.
 On the other hand, the existence of a minimal measurable length has been proposed in several contexts, including extra-dimensional scenarios, and this leads to GUP \citep{TAWFIK2014}.
-Therefore, it is expected that on the Planck scale -- that within the higher-dimensional framework is $\sim\mathrm{TeV}$ -- the effects of quantum gravity would manifest leading to correction to the Heisenberg uncertainty relation.
+Therefore, it is expected that on the Planck scale -- that within the higher-dimensional framework is $\sim\mathrm{\mathrm{\left(TeV/\hbar c\right)^{-1}}}$ -- the effects of quantum gravity would manifest leading to correction to the Heisenberg uncertainty relation.
 Following these ideas, the most general GUP, including linear and quadratic contributions in momentum, can be expressed as \citep{ANACLETO2021},

 where $l_{D}=\left(\hbar G_{D}/c^{3}\right)^{1/\left(\delta+2\right)}$ is the Planck length of the higher-dimensional spacetime, which from braneworld point of view acts as a fundamental scale, $\beta$ is a dimensionless positive deformation parameter.
-Let us notice that it is possible to construct an intermediate length scale related to the minimal uncertainty on the position.
+The commutation relation that leads to the GUP (\ref{GUP}) and which is consistent with string theory, DSR theories, and black holes physics has been originally proposed in Refs.\citep{ALI2009,ALI2011,TAWFIK2015,GANGOPADHYAY2015,VAGENAS2019}.
+Let us note that it is possible to construct an intermediate length scale related to the minimal uncertainty on the position.
 Thereby, we may rewrite the Eq. (\ref{GUP}) as follows:

 The minimum value to $\Delta x$ may be easily found by

 Thus, the minimization of the Eq. (\ref{DeltaX}) is guaranteed for $\left(\Delta p_{i}\right)_{\mathrm{max}}=\hbar/\beta l_{D}$, such that now we can define an intermediate length scale bellow which we expect that signals of new physics appear \citep{DAS2008},